-Claire Rowland is a senior associate in the firm’s Corporate practice group and a member of the Employee Benefits and Executive Compensation team.
-Claire counsels a variety of large and small private employers, publicly traded employers, state and local governmental entities and nonprofit organizations across all industries.
+Claire Rowland is an associate in the firm’s Corporate practice group and a member of the Employee Benefits and Executive Compensation team.
+Claire counsels a variety of large and small private employers, publicly traded employers, state and local governmental entities, higher education institutions and nonprofit organizations across all industries.
 She is a credentialed member of the American Society of Pension Professionals and Actuaries (ASPPA), both as a qualified pension administrator (QPA) and a qualified 401(k) administrator (QKA).

 My extensive background as a third-party administrator provides me with a unique insight into the practical administrative and operational issues facing plan sponsors, and the interaction of these issues with the legal requirements applicable to their employee benefit and executive compensation plans.
 I focus on leveraging this insight to clients’ advantage by combining creative problem-solving approaches with real world, practical advice in the following areas:

 In mergers and acquisitions transactions, I advise clients on pre- and post-transaction compliance issues, plan mergers and spin-offs.
 Prior to closing, I review deal documents; draft representations, warranties and disclosures; and conduct due diligence reviews to identify and assess potential employee benefit plan compliance issues.
 I counsel clients regarding any required corrective actions and prepare and implement those corrections.
 Because advance planning for transitioning employee benefits and executive compensation arrangements is imperative, I devise benefit plan transition strategies for clients and coordinate with their third-party service providers both pre- and post-transaction to provide continuing counsel on the implementation of the transition plan.